petar/vitamix/README.md

 form or another listens to external events in real time and reacts with carefully-timed responses.

-Control software is notoriously hard to get right, because even the computational micro-delays in the software itself (not to mention the hardware) can affect the overall outcomes.
+Control software is notoriously hard to get right, because even the time to compute a response (which depends on the specific implementation and the hardware) can and does affect the overall outcomes in a non-negligible manner.

-While developing control software, ideally, one wants to be able to perform sandbox simulations and experiments, while meeting the following demands:
+In developing control software, one wants to be able to perform sandbox simulations, while meeting the following demands:

 * _The computational time (i.e. the time it takes the software to compute a reaction to an event) is zero._
 Being able to do this is a way of decoupling the outcomes of the response logic